gaseri/website/docs/en/teaching/materials/llvm-development-analysis-and-transformation.md

 One can observe the function name in the output.
 The resulting LLVM IR file can be compared wuth th source file with `llvm-diff` and there will be no difference since the pass only performs analysis (specifically, it finds functions and prints their names) without performing any transformation.

-!!! admonition "Assignment"
+!!! example "Assignment"
     Modify the optimization pass so that it also prints the the number of operands for each function and the function type (signature); the [API documentation of the Function class](https://llvm.org/doxygen/classllvm_1_1Function.html) is a good place to look for a way to obtain this information.

-!!! admonition "Assignment"
+!!! example "Assignment"
     Modify the optimization pass so that it also prints the number of times each function was called.
 Amend the `example-stress.ll` file with the function `manualgen_SD0` calling the function `autogen_SD0`:

     ``` llvm